DiscipleTools/DT_DOCS/Disciple_Tools_Theme/user_about.rst

 Comments/Activity
 ~~~~~~~~~~~~~~~~~

 Here you can write comments about activity for the group.
 To add a comment, click in the comment box and type your comment.
-Then click ``Submit comment`` to submit your comment.
+Then click |SUBMIT| to submit your comment.
 To link to or "at mention" someone, type @[their name].
 This section also includes the history of activity, such as when the group status became active.
 You can filter this section either by ``All``, ``Comments``, or ``Activity``.

 Metrics
 -------